johnridesabike/bikewalklife/posts/2021/02/living-near-car-traffic-is-linked-to-dementia-parkinson-s-and-alzheimer-s-and-multiple-sclerosis-according-to-a-new-study.md

 - Parkinson's
 - Alzheimer's
 - multiple sclerosis
+excerpt: >
+  We all know that living near a busy arterial road is generally less pleasant than living near a verdant park.
+Most of us would prefer to stay away from the noise and the ugly asphalt.
+But according to a study in Environmental Health journal, there’s another reason to avoid roads.
+The air pollution can be linked to dementia, Parkinson’s disease, Alzheimer’s disease, and multiple sclerosis.

 ---
 We all know that living near a busy arterial road is generally less pleasant than living near a verdant park.
 Most of us would prefer to stay away from the noise and the ugly asphalt.
 But according to a study in _Environmental Health_ journal, there’s another reason to avoid roads.
 The air pollution can be linked to dementia, Parkinson’s disease, Alzheimer’s disease, and multiple sclerosis.